azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 ## Abstract and learning objectives

 In this whiteboard design session, you will work with a group to design a solution for building a real-time chat pipeline, incorporating machine learning and analytics to detect and visualize customer sentiment.
-You will also design a lambda architecture to handle both real-time chat processing and data archiving and search indexing for analyzing all data flowing through the system.
+You will also design a lambda architecture to handle both real-time chat processing and data archiving as well as search indexing for analyzing all data flowing through the system.
 Finally, you will determine whether a bot can be incorporated in the solution, and how it fits alongside the messaging capabilities.

+At the end of this whiteboard design session, you will have a better understanding about how to design a real-time intelligent chat solution in Azure, which is scalable, enhanced by pre-built machine learning models, and the role bots can play as part of your overall solution.

 ## Step 1: Review the customer case study